samuell/uirods/README.md

 ## Features
 * Enables browsing of the [iRODS](http://irods.org) directory tree, with the privileges of the iRODS user authenticated under the system account that the web server is started as.
+* Enables vieweing of meta-data for individual files.
 * Serves the content of files directly, through a configurable iRODS FUSE mounted folder.

 ## Disclaimer